-- •Check brake system for fluid leaks. - •Check brake system for fluid leaks. - •Check brake for excessive travel or spongy feel. - •Check friction pads for wear, damage and looseness. - •Check security and surface condition of the disc. - •Pads should be changed when worn to 3/64" (.1 cm), or about the thickness of a dime.
+- •Check brake system for fluid leaks. - •Check brake for excessive travel or spongy feel. - •Check friction pads for wear, damage and looseness. - •Check security and surface condition of the disc. - Pads should be changed when worn to 3/64" (.1 cm), or about the thickness of a dime.

-Rear and Auxiliary Mechanical Brake
+Rear and Auxiliary Brake